-In this technique, an issue or problem is presented, and each member of the group writes down as many solutions or ideas that come to mind within a set period of time (usually about five minutes).
+In this group decision making technique, an issue or problem is presented, and each member of the group writes down as many solutions or ideas that come to mind within a set period of time (usually about five minutes).

 Then, each member of the group reads one idea or solution aloud, and the leader records the idea.
-Those ideas are voted on by the group and tallied by moderators to determine the highest-rated ideas.
+The group votes on the ideas and moderators tally the votes to determine the highest-rated ideas.
 Finally, the group ranks the ideas by order of priority, and the highest-voted idea is the final selection.

 - This technique is great for facilitating creative ideas.

 - It’s great for narrowing down a long list of ideas.

 - It allows for full participation from each member of the group.